Religion in Wales: Nonconformity, membership and revivals

 Nonconformity grew rapidly and came to dominate the religious life of Wales from the eighteenth to the twentieth centuries.
 The Welsh Methodist revival of the 18th century was one of the most significant religious and social movements in the history of Wales.
 The revival began within the Church of England in Wales and at the beginning remained as a group within it, but the Welsh revival differed from the Methodist revival in England in that its theology was Calvinist rather than Arminian.
-Welsh Methodists gradually built up their own networks, structures, and even meeting houses (or chapels), which led eventually to the secession of 1811 and the formal establishment of the Calvinistic Methodist Presbyterian church of Wales in 1823.
+Welsh Methodists gradually built up their own networks, structures, and even meeting houses (or chapels), which led eventually to the secession of 1811 and the formal establishment of the Calvinistic Methodist denomination in 1823 (which assumed as its alternative name the Presbyterian Church of Wales in 1928).
 Emotionalism had free rein; in contrast to Scotland with its four universities, good schools, and a strong theological tradition, Wales had no universities and widespread illiteracy.

 The Welsh Methodist revival also had an influence on the older nonconformist churches, or dissenters – the Baptists and the Congregationalists – who in turn also experienced growth and renewal.
 As a result, by the middle of the nineteenth century, Wales was predominantly a nonconformist country.

 Statistics of membership between 1680 and 1840 demonstrate that the established Church of England lost one-fifth of its membership.
 In addition, an ever-increasing number of nominal Anglicans also ceasing to practise.
 Nonconformity more than quadrupled, mainly from 1760 and especially after 1800.
 In 1800 there were twice as many Anglican churches as Nonconformist chapels; in 1850, chapels outnumbered churches by a ratio of 5 to 2.
 Roman Catholicism kept pace with demographic growth, but, even reinforced by Irish immigration, remained a limited force in 1840.
 Judaism and overt irreligion were both rare.

 In 1910, the nonconformist bodies numbered 550,000 members, as against 193,000 in the established Church of England.
 Nonconformists, led by Liberal David Lloyd George, increasingly controlled the politics of Wales, although the elite sectors were still dominated by the Anglicans.

-The 1904-1905 Welsh Revival was the largest full scale Christian Revival of Wales of the 20th century.
+The 1904–1905 Welsh Revival was the largest full scale Christian Revival of Wales of the 20th century.
 At least 100,000 people became Christians during the 1904–1905 revival.
 Even so, it did not put a stop to the gradual decline of Christianity in Wales, only holding it back slightly.
 Despite this, by 2011 South Wales (and especially settlements in the former coalfield area) showed the highest proportions of no religion anywhere in the country, rising in places to over 50%.
 The reasons for this are unclear.